Removal from the Gen H and other lender panels: Why they do it and how to get reinstated

 • Gen H may terminate membership of its conveyancing panel where a firm fails to provide any relevant information or provide incorrect information in its application form or in relation to any future requests for information.

-• Failure to act in accordance with the Gen H panel terms, the written instructions that Gen H provide and the UK Finance Lenders’ Handbook or any alternative set of standard instructions to which Gen H may subsequently adopt.
+• Non-compliance with the Gen H panel requirements, the written instructions that Gen H provide and the UK Finance Lenders’ Handbook or any alternative set of standard instructions to which Gen H may subsequently adopt.

-• Can you outline the application process to be reinstated onto the Gen H conveyancing panel?
+• What is the application protocol to revert back onto the Gen H conveyancing panel?

-• Can this firm act for Gen H while the application for reinstatement on the Gen H panel is being reviewed?
-How do I discover if our reinstatement appeal to the Gen H panel is accepted?
+• Can this firm act for Gen H while the appeal for reinstatement on the Gen H panel is being progressed?
+How do I discover if our reinstatement appeal to the Gen H panel is approved?

 • What times frames are involved when applying to revert back onto the Gen H conveyancing panel?